uribo/learnR/basic-objects/vector.md

 ```

-If we want to define a series of consecutive numbers with step one, `:` operator will do the trick.
+To define a series of consecutive numbers with step one, `:` operator will do the trick.

 ```r